jcordial/template-tag-loader/README.md

 Let's say you're building web components.
 Writing html templates to provide substance for those components can be a real chore.
-You can embed the template tag into the HTML document and access it via `document.getElementById`, but that creates an air-gap between the template, and the Javascript that depends on it.
-It can work, but doesn't scale easily.
+You can embed the template tag into the HTML document and access it via `document.getElementById`, but that creates an air-gap between the Javascript and the template it depends on.
+It *can* work, but doesn't scale easily.

 You can also write the template tag as a string directly in the Javascript.
 It brings the template closer to the code that depends on it, sure.
 But it's also big and dumb and ugly.
 It also doesn't play nicely with your code editor.